ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 Features coming soon:
 - **Ores** - There are over 60 unique and rare ores scattered throughout the underground, waiting to be discovered and mined for valuable resources.
 - **Recipies** - Craft custom items, including unique weapons, melt rare ores into valuable materials, and create a wide variety of other specialized gear to enhance your adventure.
 - **Achievements** - A new system allows you to choose from a variety of achievements, such as catching custom fish, mining rare ores, defeating custom mobs and bosses, and much more.
-As you complete these achievements, you'll earn Achievement Points, unlocking even greater rewards.
+As you complete these achievements, you'll earn Achievement Points.
 - **Loot Drops** - Custom mobs and bosses drop unique, custom loot upon their defeat, offering players exclusive rewards that can't be found elsewhere.
 - **Treasure Chests** - Treasure chests randomly spawn throughout the world, each containing unique and custom loot that offers valuable rewards for those who seek them out.
 - **Classes** - Join different classes, level up your character, and unlock a wide range of powerful abilities that will enhance your skills and give you an edge in battle.